Mission, Vision, & History

 Program growth was not limited to our legal and policy programs though, as new services and resources were included.
 Our participation in the DVPC went far beyond offering advice on legal issues and we found ourselves on the ground and in neighborhoods, directly assisting them with their myriad of vacant property related needs.
 Soon we added education and outreach, as well as planning and technical assistance teams.
 Examples of this work include mini-grants, vacant property education workshops and publications, the vacant property coalition, GIS mapping, ownership searches, vacant property plans, and more.

-Michigan Community Resources now provides a more comprehensive array of services for navigating through legal, community organizing, and urban planning issues so that nonprofit organizations can continue to have a positive impact on their respective communities.
+Michigan Community Resources now provides a more comprehensive array of services for navigating through legal and community organizing issues so that nonprofit organizations can continue to have a positive impact on their respective communities.
 We matter to the communities we serve because we meet the unmet needs of the nonprofits doing great work around the state and in every sector.
-We are the only organization of this kind in the state that supports and empower community organizations through legal & policy, planning & technical, and education & outreach services.